|

 those pieces – as judged by the artist.
 He has released them in the winter to

+help his listeners feel a respite from the harsh winter.
 The first disc has very subtle drones.
 The weight of the

 sample gives the piece a forest ambience tone.
 Deep listeners will feel and see